Good sources of information on how agrochemicals should be applied are often found on the agrochemical label.

 - INJET nozzles require a minimum of 3 bar to have a full spray angle but can be used up to 8 bars

-In many applications - from fungicide spraying in potatoes to dicotyledonous stage, broad leaf weed herbicide treatments -timing is very critical.
-Here a delay may often prompt the need for a higher dose or an increased number of applications.
+In many cases, delaying spraying can result in the need for a higher chemical dose or an increased number of applications.